Atashnezhad/NLP_Proj2/README.md

 </p>

 - Topic Modeling exploration with pyLDAvis.
-  - The unsupervised correctly detect two main subjects as we expected (high coffs for NASA and Space).
+  - The unsupervised correctly detect two main subjects as we expected (high Coffs for NASA and Space).
 NASA and Space!
-- Textblob librarie. sentiment polarity was applied.
+- Textblob libraries. sentiment polarity was applied.
 - Vader Sentiment Analysis was applied too.
 Vader works better in detecting negative sentiment.
 - Named Entity Recognition (ner).
-Named entity recognition is an information extraction method in which entities that are present in the text are classified into predefined entity types like “Person”,” Place”,” Organization”, etc. By using NER we can get great insights about the types of entities present in the given text dataset.
-A powerful corrolation between enr and target values was observed.
+Named entity recognition is an information extraction method in which entities that are present in the text are classified into predefined entity types like “Person”,” Place”,” Organization”, etc. By using NER we can get great insights into the types of entities present in the given text dataset.
+A powerful correlation between enr and target values was observed.
 <p align="">
   <img src="Figures/plot_03_19.png" >
 </p>